LavakauT/KmersDiscovery_MEME/README.md

   2. Download Genome fasta and annotation file

-Download the gff file and genome fasta with the same version to your gene list.
+Please download the GFF file and genome FASTA corresponding to the version of your gene list.
 > For Marchantia polymorpha, we can download MpTak_v6.1r1.gff and MpTak_v6.1r1.genome.fasta in MarpolBase(https://marchantia.info/download/MpTak_v6.1/).